mohammadrony/mohammadrony/README.md

 - 🔭 I'm currently working on a microservice project.

-- 🌱 I'm currently learning Kubernetes with Service Mesh implementation.
+- 🌱 I'm currently learning about Networking and Linux Administration.

 - 💻 In my free time, I enjoy working on open-source coding projects and contributing to software communities.